Admission of Transfer Students

 A credit summary, indicating only the number of credits transferred and the institution of origin, will be posted to the student’s University of North Dakota transcript after the student has been admitted to the University.
 A detailed listing of transferred courses will be available to both student and advisor.
 All of the student’s previous undergraduate work becomes part of the student’s permanent UND record.
 All transfer work shown on the student’s official transcript will be summarized in semester credits.
 Work transferred from institutions that use quarter or other systems will be converted to semester credits.

 The University of North Dakota participates in the General Education Requirements Transfer Agreement (GERTA) with other North Dakota institutions.
 Students who have completed their general education requirements at another North Dakota institution recognized by GERTA should request proof of this completion be sent to the UND Office of the Registrar.
 Students who have completed an Associates of Arts degree or who have completed their general education requirements at another North Dakota University System (NDUS) institution will be deemed to have completed the general education requirements at UND.

-In general, all college-level credit attempted at a regionally accredited institution of higher education will be posted in transfer by UND.
+In general, all college-level credit attempted at institutions accredited by a regional or national accrediting organization recognized by the Council for Higher Education Accreditation (CHEA) http://www.chea.org/ including the American Council on Education (ACE) www.acenet.edu will be posted in transfer by UND.
 There are certain exceptions to this rule, and those exceptions include, but may not be limited to, the following: